Testicular cancerSee all parts of this guide Hide guide parts

 However, as LRPLND is a new technique, there's little available evidence regarding the procedure's long-term safety and effectiveness.
 If you're considering LRPLND, you should understand there are still uncertainties about the safety and effectiveness of the procedure.

 Radiotherapy uses high-energy beams of radiation to help destroy cancer cells.
 Sometimes, seminomas may require radiotherapy after surgery to help prevent the cancer returning.

-It may also be needed in advanced cases where someone is unable to tolerate the complex chemotherapies that are usually used to treat stage two, three and four testicular cancer.
+It may also be needed in advanced cases where someone is unable to tolerate the complex chemotherapies that are usually used to treat stage 2, 3 and 4 testicular cancer.

 If testicular cancer has spread to your lymph nodes, you may require radiotherapy after a course of chemotherapy.